 In 2018, the school's student numbers had declined significantly from 903 in 2016 to only 562 students, of which 190 were in the Foundation Section, 213 (previously 448) in the Primary school, 90 (previously 214) in the Secondary school and 67 in Years 10-13.
 The teacher to student ratios was 1:12 through the school.
 93% of students are Emirati, followed by Omani (1%) and Bahraini (1%).
 Students from Yemen and Jordan and have decreased in number.

-Students are taught by 52 mainly British teachers, supported by 22 Teaching Assistants.
+Students were taught by 52 mainly British teachers, supported by 22 Teaching Assistants.
 Whilst staff turnover in 2015 was 15% (relatively low by UAE standards), it increased to a whopping 42% in 2017.
 It seems that there has been significant staff churn, including much of the senior management of the school, and this would appear to lie behind the significant drop in student numbers.

 It may also account for the school's ADEK rating in 2017-18, where the school's performance fell from Good to Acceptable.